TauferLab/Reproducibility_A4NN_ICPP23/README.md

+# Side Notes
+* Each dataset in `protein_dataset/` contains 63,508 images for training and 15,876 images for testing (80% - 20% train-test split).
+There are 238,152 files for the total protein diffraction dataset.
+* Each experiment within `models/` contains 100 models that train for a max of 25 epochs each.
+There are approximately 72,900 total model-related files.

 # Publications
 1. Georgia Channing, Ria Patel, Paula Olaya, Ariel Keller Rorabaugh, Osamu Miyashita, Silvina Caino-Lores, Catherine Schuman, Florence Tama, and Michela Taufer.
 “Composable Workflow for Accelerating Neural Architecture Search Using In Situ Analytics for Protein Characterization”. _In: Proceedings of the 52nd International Conference on Parallel Processing (ICPP)_.
 Salt Lake City, UT, USA: ACM, Aug.
 2023, pp. 1–10